-ABC shows (so far): 20/20, Abbott Elementary, America’s Funniest Home Videos, The Bachelorette, Big Sky, Celebrity Wheel of Fortune, The Conners, Dancing with the Stars, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, A Million Little Things, Queens, The Rookie, Shark Tank, Station 19, Supermarket Sweep, and The Wonder Years.
+ABC shows (so far): 20/20, Abbott Elementary, Alaska Daily, America’s Funniest Home Videos, Bachelor in Paradise, Big Sky, Celebrity Jeopardy!, Celebrity Wheel of Fortune, The Conners, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, The Parent Test, The Rookie, The Rookie: Feds, Shark Tank, and Station 19.

-NBC shows this season (so far): American Auto, The Blacklist, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Grand Crew, Home Sweet Home, Kenan, Mr. Mayor, La Brea, Law & Order: Organized Crime, Law & Order: Special Victims Unit, New Amsterdam, Ordinary Joe, That’s My Jam, The Voice, and Young Rock.
+NBC shows this season (so far): Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, La Brea, Law & Order, Law & Order: Organized Crime, Law & Order: Special Victims Unit, Lopez vs. Lopez, New Amsterdam, The Voice, The Wheel, and Young Rock.